adempiere/adempiere-all-services/README.md

 - All Docker containers must be deleted.
 - All Docker images must be deleted.
 - The Docker installation cache must be cleared.
-- All Docker networks and volumesmust be deleted.
+- All Docker networks and volumes must be deleted.

 Execute command:
 ```Shell